Estrogen and Genetics: Women's Neurodegeneration Risk

 1. KDM6A: A Female‑Specific Neuroimmune Driver

-- Promotes a pro‑inflammatory transcriptional state
+• Promotes a distinct pro‑inflammatory transcriptional profile.

 2. APOE ε4: Disproportionate Risk in Women